rkuma183/wilsonmar.github.io/_posts/2016-11-26-iot-clouds.md

    Solutions use Stream Analytics to process the messages from your devices and deliver those messages to other services.

-   Create a Stream Analytics job that monitors data received by the IoT Hub
+   Create a Stream Analytics job that monitors data received by the IoT Hub.

    <a target="_blank" href="https://mva.microsoft.com/en-US/training-courses/handson-with-azure-stream-analytics-16639?l=xGiVP0JrC_5606218965">
    Hands-On with Azure Stream Analytics</a>